Smarter Infrastructure Is the Key to Safer, Smoother Mobility

 An internet search of “highway pileup” returns multiple articles of deadly accidents, many of which report reduced visibility due to weather conditions as the leading cause.
 What if the lack of visibility could be overcome by the highway itself communicating this incident to all cars approaching the accident area?

-This future doesn’t have to be science fiction.
-Smart infrastructure can make mobility better and safer – helping us get to our destinations faster with adaptive traffic lights, hassle-free travel in and out of crowded parking lots after events, and reducing accident risks as nearby collisions are immediately communicated to our vehicle.
+Smart infrastructure can make mobility better and safer – helping us get to our destinations faster with adaptive traffic lights, hassle-free travel in and out of crowded parking lots after events, and reducing accident risks as nearby collisions are immediately communicated to vehicles.

 Vehicle-to-infrastructure (V2I) is a communication model that allows vehicles to share information with the components that support a country's highway system – such as traffic lights, lane markers, streetlights, signage, overhead RFID readers, cameras, and parking meters.
 Nearly any object, from buildings to light posts to residential neighborhoods, can be equipped with this capability.